US Stock Pricing at New High

 Stock Pricing

-Stock pricing climbed to 97.50 percent, compared to a low of 95.04 percent in April and a high of 97.79 percent in February.
+Stock pricing increased to a new high of 97.98 percent, compared to a low of 95.04 percent in April.
 The extreme reading warns that stocks are at risk of a significant drawdown.

 Stock Market Value Indicator